omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

    Selecting a project template

 Select a toolchain that is supported on your platform.
-Usually you will see only a single supported toolchain, so there is no need to change anything on the page.
+Usually, you will see only a single supported toolchain, so there is no need to change anything on the page.

 .. figure:: pictures/CPP-NewProjectWizard2.png